czroth/czroth/README.md

 * I use a blue switch mechanical keyboard
 * I love the terminal
 * My IDE is PyCharm
-* My most used Python packages are NumPy, SciPy, Xarray, AstroPy
+* My most used Python packages are Pandas, NumPy, SciPy
 * I have contributed to a few open source projects:
   * the linux kernel (a very small but useful commit)
   * Xarray (think Pandas, but n-dimensional)